GenesisEducationKyiv/software-engineering-school-5-0-allohamora/docs/system-design.md

 ### 10.1 Short-term Improvements

 - Implement a simple web UI for subscription management
-- Add LRU cache with TTL for Weather API calls to reduce costs and improve performance
 - Implement rate limiting on API endpoints for security and resource management
 - Add detailed monitoring and alerting for system health

 ### 10.2 Long-term Vision

-- Support for multiple weather data sources for redundancy and enriched data
 - User accounts for managing multiple subscriptions
 - Additional weather data metrics and visualizations
 - Mobile notifications as an alternative to email
 - Consider implementing a queue system like BullMQ or pg-boss for improved scalability while maintaining consistent user experience
-- Horizontal scaling of the Node.js application using a load balancer
 - Implement a WebSocket API for real-time weather updates
 - Personalized weather insights based on user preferences and historical data